laughingman7743/play24-slick3-auth-example/README.md

     `$ activator run`

+1. Database evolution

+    Access to http://localhost:9000/ on your browser and click `Apply this script now!`.

 1. Login

-    Access to http://localhost:9000/ on your browser.
     ```
     email: hoge.fuga@foo.bar
     password: password